Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 🎉 Congratulations!

 You've successfully upgraded your entire dbt platform project to <Constant name="fusion" />!
-Your team can now benefit from:

-- ⚡ Up to 30x faster parsing and compilation
-- 💰 30%+ reduction in warehouse costs (with state-aware orchestration)
-- 🔍 Enhanced SQL validation and error messages
-- 🚀 State-aware orchestration for intelligent model rebuilding
-- 🛠️ Modern development tools

 For your next steps: